LMH Health Implementing Precautions for Influenza-Like Illnesses | Learn More

 Home > Be Healthy > Health Library > Enlarged Prostate: Herbal Therapy

 See more information on rye grass pollen extract.

-palmetto is made from the ripe berries of the plant Serenoa repens, the dwarf palm.
-The dwarf palm is a native plant in
+Saw palmetto is made from the ripe berries of the plant Serenoa repens, the dwarf palm.
+The dwarf palm is a native plant in America.

 Wilt TJ, et al. (1999).
 Beta-sitosterols for benign prostatic hyperplasia.
 Cochrane Database of Systematic Reviews (3).

 McNicholas T, Kirby R (2011).
 Benign prostatic hyperplasia and male lower urinary tract symptoms (LUTS).
 BMJ Clinical Evidence. http://clinicalevidence.bmj.com/x/systematic-review/1801/overview.html.
 Accessed April 12, 2016.

 Wilt TJ, Ishani A (1998).
 Pygeum africanum for benign prostatic hyperplasia.
 Cochrane Database of Systematic Reviews (1).

 Bent S, et al. (2006).
 Saw palmetto for benign prostatic hyperplasia.
 New England Journal of Medicine, 354(6): 557–566.

 Tacklind J, et al. (2012).
 Serenoa repens for benign prostatic hyperplasia.
 Cochrane Database of Systematic Reviews (12).
 DOI: 10.1002/14651858.CD001423.
 Accessed October 13, 2014.

 Barry MJ, et al. (2011).
 Effect of increasing doses of saw palmetto extract on lower urinary tract symptoms.
 JAMA, 306(12): 1344–1351.